illinoistech-itm/jhajek/itmd-521/tooling-assignment/Readme.md

 Open the Windows Terminal and select from the drop down arrow, the ABOUT tab, and take a screenshot of the version output

-On MacOS, there is a terminal called [iterm2](https://iterm2.com/ "MacOS shell terminal").

-Open the `iterm2` Terminal and from the File > About section take a screenshot of the version output.

 ### Installation of a Modern Terminal

 A Terminal is a way to run and manage multiple shell together, not unlike a web-browser, in a single managed window.
 You will spend much time on in a shell during your career, the Terminal is a huge helper.